shailendrabhosale/Online-Voting/README.md

 # Online-Voting
-<h3>Online Voting [e-voting]>> This is my first project for frontend development using CSS &amp; PHP where we can login as a voter [also as an admin] and vote for any candidate of our choice, moreover the final voting results will be shown in sequential order of horizontal bars.</h3>
+<h3>Online Voting >> This is my first group project where I developed the frontend using CSS.
+We can login as a voter [also as an admin] and vote for any candidate of our choice, moreover the final voting results will be shown in sequential order of horizontal bars.</h3>